launchbynttdata/common-platform-documentation/platform/cli/usage-guides/new-service/java/aws/configure_vpn_client/README.md

 Enter the password, then click "OK" to continue.

 > [!NOTE]
-> MacOS users may be prompted at this point for the password to their openvpn-associated keychain, in order for it to be successfully and securely saved.
+> macOS users may be prompted at this point for the password to their openvpn-associated keychain, in order for it to be successfully and securely saved.

 If entered correctly, at this point, the "Certificates and Tokens" screen of OpenVPN Connect should display an entry for "vpnclienttest.launch.nttdata.com" with certificate and key icons to the left of the name.